With the reopening of Texas and other states nationwide, if you choose to travel, we want to help make your trip a safe one.

 - All incoming (visiting) international travel for learners and visitors (see TTUHSC OP 10.10, International Visitors, for international visitor categories and procedures) under all categories except International Visiting Students may resume.

-- Consistent with TTUHSC OP 10.10, it is the responsibility of the TTUHSC school or department hosting an international visitor to ensure the international visitor is aware of TTUHSC’s expectation for them to follow the CDC’s guidance on testing and self-quarantine after their arrival to the U.S. and that the international visitor has appropriately self-screened for COVID-19 symptoms prior to the beginning of any TTUHSC campus activity.
+- Consistent with TTUHSC OP 10.10, it is the responsibility of the TTUHSC school or department hosting an international visitor to ensure the international visitor is aware of TTUHSC’s expectation for them to follow the CDC’s guidance on testing, vaccination, and self-quarantine before and after their arrival to the U.S. and that the international visitor has appropriately self-screened for COVID-19 symptoms prior to the beginning of any TTUHSC campus activity.